-- Submit a completed application for admission to the program of your choice (Graduate School of Business, Graduate School of Engineering, or Graduate School of Theology) - · Submit a \$25 non-refundable admission fee - Complete and return the financial form that OC sends you upon receiving your application - Return with the financial form and financial documentation required by the U.S. Immigration and Naturalization Service - Submit an official copy of all undergraduate transcripts with a certified translation in English (contact OC's International Office to learn how to obtain a WES Course by Course Evaluation which must be submitted with the transcripts) - Submit Official Graduate Record Examination (GRE) scores (for M.Acc., M.B.A., and M.S.E. only) - See individual program admissions requirements for additional requirements
+- Submit a completed application for admission to the program of your choice (Graduate School of Business, Graduate School of Engineering, or Graduate School of Theology) - · Submit a \$25 non-refundable admission fee - Complete and return the financial form that OC sends you upon receiving your application - Return with the financial form and financial documentation required by the U.S. Immigration and Naturalization Service - Submit an official copy of all undergraduate transcripts with a certified translation in English (contact the office of International Programs to learn how to obtain a WES Course by Course Evaluation which must be submitted with the transcripts) - Submit Official Graduate Record Examination (GRE) scores (for M.Acc., M.B.A., M.S.C.S. and M.S.E. only) - See individual program admissions requirements for additional requirements competency in English in one of the following ways: